The following sections of the report examine the circumstances around each instance of governments cutting or restricting access to the internet.

 - Human rights abuses: Right to peaceful assembly, election interference, press freedoms

 This internet outage was followed by another communications blackout in the Tigray region after violent conflict broke out in November.
-The internet restrictions significantly limited the work of humanitarian agencies during the conflict and prevented citizens from communicating with their relatives in the region.

 Internet Shutdowns With $10-100 Million Cost